nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 • continuity is computational, not advisory
 • retained structures are non‑directive
 • transformations preserve non‑advisory intent
-• supervisory controls prevent advisory state formation
+• supervised controls prevent advisory state formation

-These principles ensure that continuity behaves like any non‑advisory analytical tool.
+These principles ensure that continuity behaves like any non‑advisory analytical system.

 **Permitted Retention**